Teluk Bahang

-Teluk Bahang is a town within the city of George Town in the Malaysian state of Penang.
-It is located within the Southwest Penang Island District, near the northwestern tip of Penang Island.
-Established as a fishing village, Teluk Bahang has evolved into a tourist destination, with a number of attractions built within the vicinity of the town.

-Notably, it is also home to the Teluk Bahang Dam, the largest reservoir on Penang Island.
+Teluk Bahang is a suburb of George Town within the Malaysian state of Penang.
+It is located 13.6 km west of the city centre near the northwestern tip of Penang Island.
+Established as a fishing village, Teluk Bahang has evolved into a tourist destination, with a number of attractions built within the suburb.
+It is also home to the Teluk Bahang Dam, the largest reservoir in George Town.

-Teluk Bahang Forest Reserve is part of Penang Hill Biosphere Reserve, recognized by UNESCO as the third Biosphere Reserve in Malaysia listed in the World Network of Biosphere Reserve (WNBR).
+Teluk Bahang Forest Reserve is part of Penang Hill Biosphere Reserve, recognised by UNESCO as the third Biosphere Reserve in Malaysia listed in the World Network of Biosphere Reserve (WNBR).

 Etymology

 Teluk Bahang literally means 'the bay of heat' in Malay.
 It was named as such due to the high temperature of the incoming sea breeze at the area.

 History

 Teluk Bahang was founded as an agricultural village, where fishing provided subsistence for the village's residents.
-In the latter half of the 20th century, the town was developed into a tourist destination.
+In the latter half of the 20th century, the suburb was developed into a tourist destination.

 Teluk Bahang was one of the hardest-hit areas during the 2004 Indian Ocean tsunami.
-As a result, a network of tsunami warning systems has been set up throughout Penang, including in Teluk Bahang.
+As a result, a network of tsunami warning systems has been set up throughout Penang, including at Teluk Bahang.